 3. Transaction Defects

 The problem: One of the worst things that can happen to a seller is having a transaction marked as defective.
-This happens when you get poor feedback or fail to deliver the item as promised.
+This happens when you cancel an order or when an eBay Money Back Guarantee case or PayPal Purchase Protection case is decided against you.

-Additionally, eBay knows that some buyers are just crazy.
-Defect rates won’t affect your Top Rated Seller status unless five or more buyers mark a transaction as defective.
-At least eight buyers will need to do so to put you at risk of falling below the minimum standards.
+Because eBay knows that some buyers are just crazy, defect rates won’t affect your Top Rated Seller status unless four or more buyers mark a transaction as defective.
+At least five buyers will need to do so to put you at risk of falling below the minimum standards.

 This layer of protection saves you from getting clobbered if you get a couple defects in your first handful of sales.
 It also means you won’t fall below any standards just because of one or two unfair buyers.